pandas-dev/pandas/doc/pandas-2.0/source/internal-architecture.rst

 Since this is the most important, but perhaps also most controversial, change (in my opinion) to pandas, I'm going to go over it in great detail.
-I think the hardest part of coming up with clear language and definitions for concepts so that we can communicate effectively.
+I think the hardest part is coming up with clear language and definitions for concepts so that we can communicate effectively.
 For example the term "data type" is vague and may mean different things to different people.